-The existing map of Aedes’ genome—a crucial tool for analyzing, exploiting, and manipulating the genes that allow the mosquito to do everything from finding its prey to transmitting diseases—was a mess, an incomplete jumble in 36,000 pieces.
-And modifying individual genes without having the full genome was like trying to rewire a circuit board without a blueprint: the risk of making mistakes was very high.
+The existing map of Aedes’s genome—a crucial tool for analyzing, exploiting, and manipulating genes that was a mess, an incomplete jumble in 36,000 pieces.
+And modifying individual genes without having the full genome was like trying to rewire a circuit board without a blueprint: The risk of making mistakes was very high.

 “It made everything much harder,” Vosshall says.
 “It made some things impossible.”

-Frustrated, Vosshall took to Twitter imploring researchers to help her lab assemble a better genome, and soon found herself coordinating an international effort.
-In 2018, she and her colleagues published a vastly improved Aedes genome, providing scientists with the blueprint they had been missing.
+Frustrated, Vosshall took to Twitter, imploring researchers to help her lab assemble a better genome, and soon found herself coordinating an international effort.
+In 2018, she and her colleagues published a vastly improved Aedes genome.

-“That was game-changing,” says postdoctoral fellow Meg Younger, who is trying to figure out how Aedes integrates various sensory cues to home in on us.
+“That was game-changing,” says postdoc Meg Younger, who is trying to figure out how Aedes integrates various sensory cues to home in on us.

 Among other things, explains Younger, the new and improved genome made it far easier to track the activity of cells in the mosquito brain.
-In her case, Younger used the lab’s genome-editing methods to tag individual populations of neurons with a marker called GCaMP, which makes the neurons fluoresce when they activate.
+Younger used the lab’s genome-editing methods to tag individual populations of neurons with a marker that makes the neurons fluoresce when they activate.

 By wafting different odors over a live mosquito and peering into its head with a custom-made microscope, Younger can see which neurons are responding in the animal’s olfactory organs—and where the signals from those neurons are processed in its brain.

 Younger plans to then explore how Aedes combines different cues to track its prey.
-And she would eventually like to image the animal’s brain in real-time as it seeks a blood-meal—an exercise that could reveal what is going through a female mosquito’s mind as she buzzes towards her target, and perhaps lead to entirely novel ways of diverting her.
+And she would eventually like to image the animal’s brain in real time as it seeks a blood meal—an exercise that could reveal what is going through a female mosquito’s mind as she buzzes toward her target, and perhaps lead to entirely novel ways of diverting her.
 That could mean mosquito repellents that work better than DEET—something others in the lab are already at work on—or better traps, or perhaps something we haven’t even thought of yet.
-(Learn more about the team’s research on repellents in “DEET feet,” above.)
+(Learn more about the team’s research on repellents in “DEET feet,” below.)